fpereiro/gotoB/tutorial.md

 The terms *frontend* and *client* refer to the same thing: the HTML, CSS and js that gets loaded in your browser and is seen by your users.

-The terms *backend* and *server* refer to the same thing: a program that provides files to a web browser, and also handles other operations like storing user data.
+The terms *backend* and *server* refer to the same thing: a program that provides files (like HTML, CSS and js, plus images) to a web browser, and also handles other operations like storing user data.

 Frontend and backend are the two sides of the coin of a web application.
 To fully build a web application, you need to do both.